Muthu (film): Plot

 Years ago, Muthu's father was the zamindar of the estate.
-Since he was childless, he named Raja, the son of his cousin Rajasekhar, his successor.
+Since he was childless, he named Raja, the son of his cousin Rajasekharan, his successor.
 Soon after, his wife conceived and died while giving birth to Muthu.
-At Ambalathar's instigation, Rajasekhar fraudulently obtained the zamindar's signature on blank papers and forced all of the property to be transferred to his name.
+At Ambalathar's instigation, Rajasekharan fraudulently obtained the zamindar's signature on blank papers and plotted to have all of the property transferred to his name.
 Oblivious, the zamindar donated land to the villagers who returned to complain that the lands were not in his name.
-The zamindar realised what happened, but instead of punishing Rajasekhar, handed over the entire property to him and decided to leave the palace with his infant son Muthu.
+The zamindar realised what happened, but instead of punishing Rajasekharan, handed over the entire property to him and decided to leave the palace with his infant son Muthu.
 Sivakami pleaded that she be given the responsibility of raising Muthu.
 The zamindar agreed but said that his son must be raised as a commoner.
-After the zamindar left, a remorseful Rajasekhar committed suicide, and Sivakami moved to another village.
+After the zamindar left, a remorseful Rajasekharan committed suicide, and Sivakami moved to another village.

 Sivakami says she had lied to the public that the zamindar's son had died, and that the zamindar currently lives nearby as a mystic nomad.
 Raja, realising his mistake, decides to go meet the zamindar and bring him back.
 Kaali, having overheard this conversation, reports to Ambalathar, who decides to murder Raja and frame Muthu so that he can take over the property.
 Kaali beats Raja, throws him into a waterfall and informs everyone that Muthu killed Raja.
 Muthu beats Kaali and makes him reveal that Ambalathar asked him to kill Raja.
 The villagers chase Ambalathar until Raja arrives with his bride Padmini.
 Raja was rescued by the zamindar and married Padmini.
 He forgives Ambalathar.
 Raja tells Muthu of his true identity, and Muthu rushes to meet his father, only to find that he has already left the place.
 Muthu becomes the new zamindar but prefers to identify as a worker.